3mdeb/news-and-ideas/_posts/2018-08-04-pfsense-as-hvm-on-pc-engines-apu2.md

 # Summary

 I hope this post was useful for you.
-Please feel free to share you opinion and if you think there is value, then share with friends.
+Please feel free to share your opinion and if you think there is value, then share with friends.

 We plan to present above results during OSFC 2018 feel free to catch us there and ask questions.

-We believer there are still many devices with VT-d or AMD-Vi advertised in specs, but not enabled because of buggy or not-fully-featured firmware.
+We believe there are still many devices with VT-d or AMD-Vi advertised in specs, but not enabled because of buggy or not-fully-featured firmware.
 We are always open to support vendors who want to boot hardware by extending and improving their firmware.
-If you are user or vendor struggling with hardware which cannot be fully utilized because of firmware feel free to contact us `contact<at>3mdeb<dot>com`.
+If you are user or vendor struggling with hardware which cannot be fully utilized because of firmware, feel free to contact us `contact<at>3mdeb<dot>com`.